paulbrimicombe/stride-plantuml/README.md

 ![A basic example](./examples/example.svg)

 Here is an example C4 model diagram using the [C4-PlantUML](https://github.com/RicardoNiepel/C4-PlantUML) library.
+The labels are not intended to indicate actual threats, merely to demonstrate the functionality of this library.

 ![a C4 model example](./examples/c4-example.svg)